Movement Of Emotions

-When I first started reading Moshe Feldenkrais’ books nearly 20 years ago I was completely obsessed with the mind-body connections—specifically how I could shift my emotional base and perspectives by working with my body.
+When I first started reading Moshe Feldenkrais’ books nearly 20 years ago, I was utterly obsessed with the mind-body connections—specifically how I could shift my emotional base and perspectives by working with my body.
 I consumed his writings along with those of Ida Rolf, Alexander Lowen, and books like Emotional Anatomy (the source for the image above.)

-You see, at the time, I was really interested in how different patterns of organization played a role in establishing a ‘baseline’ of emotional experience.
-For instance the tendency to be sad or depressed, angry, happy, elated, open to the world or closed off.
+You see, at the time, I was interested in how different patterns of self-organization played a role in establishing a ‘baseline’ of emotional experience.
+For instance, the tendency to be sad or depressed, angry, happy, elated, open to the world, or closed off.
 Then how this emotional predisposition informs how we interact with others and how others, in turn, interact with us.

-How you are organized isn’t the-be-all-end-all, but it is certainly a glorious piece of this wonderful dynamic experience called life.
+How you are organized isn’t the-be-all-end-all, but it is undoubtedly a glorious piece of this beautiful dynamic experience called life.

 Movement and Touch.

-We come into this world as moving beings, being touched.
+We come into this world as moving beings who are touched.
 Hopefully, we can leave the same way.
 Whatever our experiences in this life, movement, and touch are almost always involved in some way.
-Each time we move and each time we are touched, the emotions related to that moment can be stored in our mind and in our bodily tissues.
+Each time we move, and each time we are touched, the emotions related to that moment can be stored in our mind and our bodily tissues.
 Sometimes these somatic memories are shifted by another experience, but sometimes they can become embodied and influence how we interact with the world around us.
 This is true for both pleasure and happiness, as well as stress and fear.

 In my personal experience, I have noticed two distinct ways that moving and receiving touch with the Feldenkrais Method® has impacted my emotional life – both globally and acutely.
-It is important to note that in order for me (for any of us) to notice these emotional shifts, we need to be AWARE.
-Aware of how we move, of our habits of sensing, thinking, feeling and emoting.
-Awareness is a key.
-And awareness is a key element of the Feldenkrais Method.
+It is important to note that for me (for any of us) to notice these emotional shifts; we need to be AWARE.
+Aware of how we move, of our habits of sensing, thinking, feeling, and emoting.
+Awareness is key.
+And awareness is a crucial element of the Feldenkrais Method.